Roy Barreras: Political career

 Barreras was elected to congress for the first time in 2006, and has succeeded in each of his re-election campaigns since.
 In 2011, he was elected to head the congressional Peace Commission, and has been a strong proponent of the Colombian peace process.
 On 14 June 2017, Senator Barreras officially began his 2018 presidential campaign with a letter to constituents that was published in La Semana.

 Barreras was a supporter of former Colombian President Juan Manuel Santos, also of the Partido de la U. Senator Barreras is considered a centrist, and his policy positions reflect his complicated upbringing.
 His reputation as a politician that is tough on crime has endeared him to conservatives (right wing), including tougher sentences for child abusers and stronger laws against drunk driving.
 He also has the support of liberals (left wing) for his advocacy for LGBT parenting and the rights of LGBT parents to adopt children in Colombia.

 However, it is Senator Barreras' ardent support for Colombian peace process and Colombian President Juan Manuel Santos that have been his defining attributes as both a senator and presidential candidate.
 Barreras has accused those who oppose the peace process of being populists whose rhetoric could do lasting damage to peace in the country.
-Barreras lost in the first round of the 2018 presidential elections that eventually saw Ivan Duque of the Centro Democratico party elected to the presidency.
+Barreras lost in the first round of the 2022 presidential elections that eventually saw Gustavo Petro of the Historic Pact for Colombia party elected to the presidency.

+Allegations of clientelism at the Escuela Superior de Administración Pública

+In August 2019, Pedro Medellín, then director of the Escuela Superior de Administración Pública (ESAP), filed a complaint with the Attorney General's Office regarding alleged clientelistic practices between 2016 and 2018.
+According to Medellín, over 1.2 trillion Colombian pesos were allocated through inter-administrative agreements with possible political influence.

+Medellín claimed that Roy Barreras "was involved in ESAP" and that there was a political structure of coordinators operating even from the Tryp Hotel near the Prosecutor's Office bunker.
+Barreras denied the allegations, and no formal judicial rulings have been made against him.